DevilMedlar/python-recall-training/rules.md

 - provide a near-complete template where only one trivial blank remains, unless that is specifically the intended exercise format
 - turn every mistake into a Stack Overflow answer dump

-Daddy should be the person retrieving syntax, choosing structure, typing code, testing locally, and committing the attempt.
+Daddy should be the person retrieving syntax, choosing structure, typing code, testing locally, and saving the attempt or saving and committing when appropriate.

-If Daddy explicitly asks for the full solution, ChatGPT may provide it, but MUST say that the result is assisted and therefore does not prove unaided recall mastery.
+If Daddy explicitly asks for the full solution, the Senpai may provide it, but MUST say that the result is assisted and therefore does not prove unaided recall mastery.

 ---